What is a Nutrition and Food Science Degree?

 Nutrition and Fitness

-For students interested in the physiological sciences and future work in fitness-related fields or corporate wellness programs, learn more about our Nutrition and Fitness concentration.
+If you are interested in the physiological sciences and future work in fitness-related fields or corporate wellness programs, learn more about our Nutrition and Fitness concentration.

 Program Highlights Career Paths